AhmedSarhanDL/tutor-stack/README.md

 # Tutor Stack Platform

-A comprehensive tutoring system that combines multiple services into a unified platform.
+A comprehensive tutoring system that combines multiple services into a unified platform with a modern React frontend.

 ## Services